Substance Abuse or Chemical Dependence

 • You feel depressed, hopeless, or have suicidal feelings

-The symptoms of drug or alcohol abuse may look like other medical problems or mental health conditions.
-Always consult your healthcare provider for a diagnosis.
+Many of these symptoms may be caused by other medical problems or mental health conditions.
+Always see your healthcare provider for a diagnosis.

 How is substance abuse or dependence diagnosed?

-A family doctor, healthcare provider, psychiatrist, or qualified mental health professional can diagnose substance abuse.
-Depending on the substance abused, the frequency of use, and the length of time since you last used, your doctor may note the following:
+A family healthcare provider, psychiatrist, or qualified mental health provider can diagnose substance abuse.
+Depending on the substance abused, the frequency of use, and the length of time since you last used, your provider may note the following:

 • Weight loss